Try more. See more. Do more. At Explorers, you’ll stand on your own two feet, and make memories to last a lifetime.

 Whether you’re hiking to faraway lands or building a robot in your Scout Hall, you’ll have the freedom to choose what you’d like to do and work together with adults to make it happen.

-There will be times when you will be busy doing other things such as exams, but don't worry, Explorer Scouts fits around these - we're flexible with other things you need to do.
+There will be times when you will be busy doing other things such as exams, but don't worry, Explorers fits around these - we're flexible with other things you need to do.

 We also like to go abroad - finding new, exciting places and activities.
 Our global travels over recent decades have taken us to Japan, the USA, Switzerland, Italy, France, Ireland, Belgium, Netherlands, Germany and South Africa.
 We hope we’ll be able to start travelling again at some time in the future.

 Now look at some of our Explorer adventures

 Click on this link to find out more about Explorers on our national Scouts website

 Once again, our young people are starting to meet up outdoors and take part in the activities they love.